emirkin/bobik_javascript_sdk/README.md

-## Bobik SDK for Javascript
+## Web Scraping in Javascript using Bobik

-This is a community-supported SDK for web scraping directly from Javascript using Bobik.
+This is a community-supported Bobik SDK for web scraping directly from Javascript.

 ### Installing